Pumpkin Pie Oatmeal

 Ingredients you’ll need

 - Oat milk: to keep it in the oat theme.
+I love oat milk becuase it’s creamier than some other plant based milks.
 But you can use any type of milk you like.

 - Water: to cook the oats.